YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     !!! note "Attention"

-        if you installed plugins like Citizens, which uses real, and player type entity as "NPC", also read `async-entity-tracker.compat-mode` below for more infomration.
+        If you installed plugins like Citizens, which uses real, and player type entity as "NPC", also read `async-entity-tracker.compat-mode` below for more infomration.

 3. Enable compat mode to be compatible with plugins like Citizens or NPC plugins that use real, and player-type entity.<br>
   If `true`,  visibility issue that player-type NPCs may disappear sometimes can be fixed.<br>